Our Myanmar Travel Tips: A visit to the Toddy Farm near Mount Popa

 A stop at the toddy farm is easily made on the way to or from Mount Popa.
 Or ask your sales consultant about adding a half-day excursion including lunch served at the farm.

 Découvrez en 14 jours les plus belles richesses de la Birmanie, des temples majestueux de Bagan au train circulaire à Yangon, en passant par les surprenants marché flottants du Lac Inle et les magnifiques paysages de Pindaya.

-Be enchanted by one of Myanmar’s most serene traditions: an oil lamp lighting ceremony.
 As the sun sets over Bagan, join locals to illuminate hundreds of small candles at the base of a serene pagoda.
-Earn merit and gain a deeper understanding of Buddhism through this authentic local experience.
+Earn merit and gain a deeper understanding of Buddhism through this authentic, local experience.

 Discover the deep spiritualism of Myanmar by partaking in a special Buddhist ceremony.
-Visit a monastery in Bagan and donate food to monks, receiving a traditional blessing in return.
-This serene experience is certain to bring you closer to Myanmar’s culture and create lasting memories.
+Visit a monastery in Bagan and donate food to monks and receive a traditional blessing in return.
+This serene experience is certain to bring you closer to Myanmar’s culture and to create lasting memories.